AstroNvim/docs/docs/recipes/colorscheme.md

 }
 ```

-> Note in this approach also handles the case when the colorscheme is not installed yet and AstroVim will not try to set it.
+> Note in this approach also handles the case when the colorscheme is not installed yet and AstroNvim will not try to set it.